Milford Sound: Transport

 By road, Milford Sound is 291 km from Queenstown and 278 km from Invercargill (about four hours' drive), with most of the tour buses to the sound departing from Queenstown.
 Some tourists also arrive from the smaller tourism centre of Te Anau, 121 km away.
 There are also scenic flights by light aircraft and helicopter tours to and from Milford Sound Airport.
 The drive to Milford Sound itself passes through unspoiled mountain landscapes before entering the 1.2 km Homer Tunnel which emerges into rain-forest-carpeted canyons that descend to the sound.
 The winding mountain road, while of high standards, is very prone to avalanches and closures during the winter half of the year.

 The long distance to the sound means that tourist operators from Queenstown all depart very early in the day, arriving back only late in the evening.
-This ensures that most tourists visit Milford Sound within a few hours around midday, leading to congestion on the roads and at the tourist facilities during the main season.
-The peak-time demand is also why a large number of tour boats are active in the sound at much the same time.
+This means most tourists visit Milford Sound within a few hours of midday, leading to congestion on roads and at tourist facilities during the primary season.
+The peak-time demand is also why a large number of tour boats are active in the sound at about the same time.

 Over the years, various options for shortening the distance to Milford Sound from Queenstown have been mooted, including a gondola route, a new tunnel from Queenstown, or a monorail from near Lake Wakatipu to Te Anau Downs.
 All would reduce the current round-trip duration (which has to travel via Te Anau), thus allowing tourism to be spread out over more of the day.
 While a gondola is considered out of the running after the New Zealand Department of Conservation (DOC) declined approval for environmental reasons, the tunnel and the monorail proposals have applied to the DOC for concessions for land access.

-There are a variety of plane charter companies that fly to Milford Sound.
+Several charter companies fly to Milford Sound.
 Most of the companies fly out of Queenstown International Airport.

 Diesel spill

-On 8 February 2004, a spill of 13,000 l of diesel fuel was discovered, resulting in a 2-kilometre spill which closed the fiord for two days while intensive cleanup activities were completed.
-A hose was apparently used to displace the fuel from the tanks of one of the tour vessels, and various government officials claimed it appeared to be an act of ecoterrorism motivated by rising numbers of tourists to the park, though more details did not become known.
+On 8 February 2004, a spill of 13,000 l of diesel fuel was discovered, resulting in a 2-kilometre-long stretch that was closed for 2 days while intensive cleanup activities were completed.
+A hose was apparently used to displace the fuel from the tanks of one of the tour vessels.
+Various government officials claimed it appeared to be an act of ecoterrorism motivated by rising numbers of tourists to the park, though more details did not become known.